sdesai51/CornTined-Designers-SubSplit/README.md

 # CornTined-Designers-SubSplit
-A Functional Prototype for the SubSplit Android Application
+A Functional Prototype for the CS 465 SubSplit Android Application